flux_kvs_lookup(3)¶

 , callers should wait for the future to be fulfilled with an ENODATA error to ensure the cancel request has been received and processed.- FLUX_KVS_WATCH_UNIQ

-Specified along with FLUX_KVS_WATCH, this flag will alter watch behavior to only respond when key is mentioned verbatim in a committed transaction and the value of the key has changed.
+Specified along with FLUX_KVS_WATCH, this flag will alter watch behavior to only respond when

-Specified along with FLUX_KVS_WATCH, this flag will alter watch behavior to only respond when key is mentioned verbatim in a committed transaction and the key has been appended to.
+is mentioned verbatim in a committed transaction and the key has been appended to.
 The response will only contain the additional appended data.
-Note that only data length is considered for appends and no guarantee is made that prior data hasn't been overwritten.
+If the value is overwritten, the lookup fails with EINVAL.- FLUX_KVS_WATCH_FULL

 Specified along with FLUX_KVS_WATCH, this flag will alter watch behavior to respond when the value of the key being watched has changed.
 Unlike FLUX_KVS_WATCH_UNIQ, the key being watched need not be mentioned in a transaction.
 This may occur under several scenarios, such as a parent directory being altered.